Acropora subglabra: Description

 It occurs in colonies of thickets containing branches with appearances like bottlebrush.
 Colonies appear to be bushy due to the irregular division of branches.
 Its incipient axial and axial corallites taper to a point and are tube-shaped; its appressed radial corallites are short.
 The species is pale brown in colour and branches can have yellow tips.

 Distribution

-It is classed as a least concern species on the IUCN Red List, but it is believed that its population is decreasing in line with the global decline of coral reefs, and it is listed under Appendix II of CITES.
+It is classed as an endangered species on the IUCN Red List, as its population is decreasing in line with the global decline of coral reefs, and it is listed under Appendix II of CITES.
 Figures of its population are unknown, but is likely to be threatened by the global reduction of coral reefs, the increase of temperature causing coral bleaching, climate change, human activity, the crown-of-thorns starfish (Acanthaster planci) and disease.
 It occurs in the northern Indian Ocean, the central Indo-Pacific, Australia, Southeast Asia, Japan, the East China Sea and the oceanic western Pacific Ocean.
 It is found at depths of between 5 and 25 m and is found in tropical shallow reefs; its range is often restricted to sheltered back reefs containing soft substrates and clear water.